hackworks/psyche/README.md

 #### Search `/search`

 Simple tag based search for indexed data stored by `bookmark` plugin.
-The current state of implementation does `OR` based search.
+The current state of implementation does `OR` and `AND` based search.
 The results are scoped with in a room.

-The next version will support scoping by search initiating user with in a room or across all rooms.
+Using `+` in the search query will initiate `AND` based query where all tags are matched.

+By default, the search is performed across all messages in a chat room.
+Providing `scope=self` in the query URL limits the search scope to messages sent by the searcher.
+This can be used to implement `starred` messages.

+The search results will be sent to a dedicated room registered by the user in the absence of an explicit `target` option in the query URL

 ### Artifacts and deployment